Many beginning oil painters realize that color mixing can be strangely unpredictable.

 When studying a color, ask yourself:

 - Is this pigment relatively light or dark?
 This is a color’s “value”, which will determine how light or dark your final mixtures become.
 Recognizing it is one step to take to get to the right colors.
+Learn more about what is value in art and how to use it.

 - Is this pigment relatively warm or cool?
 A color’s temperature also determines the temperature of its complement!
 For example, red and green are complements, but a warm red will specifically have a cool green complement.
 This is because warm reds lean toward orange and cool greens lean toward blue.
 Still confused?
 Watch this video below.